RobTillaart/DS3232/README.md

 Imagine you want multiple clocks e.g. for different time zones.
-Or just to average them to be more precise, or as backup of each other so even swapping batteries can be doen without loss of availability.
+Or just to average them to be more precise, or as backup of each other so even swapping batteries can be done without loss of availability.

 Sometimes you need to control more devices than possible with the default address range the device provides.